 Very ofter mane made fish “hybrids” are not fertile, where Flowerhorn Fish is fertile.
 It is difficult to breed Flowerhorn fish due to their aggressive behavior towards its tankmates.
 So, the question arises: “How to breed or reproduce Flowerhorn Cichlids”

 The first step in breeding the fish is to understand how to produce juveniles of the same color and Flowerhorn line pattern as their parents.
 For this breeders must understand well about their breeding line.
-Else the juveniles will have different body structure and color patterns from their parents.
+Else the juveniles will have different body structures and color patterns from their parents.

 The Flowerhorn Cichlids requires breeding needs similar to South American cichlids.
 They need plenty of places to hide so that the female can hide from the male.
 Or else you are going to see a lot of scars and wound marks on the female’s body.
 Another way is to divide the tank with a divider or using a net, this makes sure that female is safe.
 You can also keep a big flat rock near the net on the female side where the female can lay the egg.
 When she lays the egg on the rock male can fertilize them directing the flow of the water towards the female.